Menu

 Key points – How to talk to a suicidal friend

-• You don’t have to be a therapist to intervene when a friend or loved one seems so depressed that he or she could be suicidal.
-Most people with suicidal thoughts actually want their fears and feelings heard without judgment.
+1. You don’t have to be a therapist to intervene.
+When a friend or loved one seems so depressed that they could be suicidal, remember most people with suicidal thoughts actually want their fears and feelings heard without judgment.
 Simply allowing them to express their feelings is the first step toward them getting help.

-• When speaking to a suicidal friend or someone grieving a loss from suicide, try to stay away from triggering language such as ‘commit suicide’ or ‘stigma’ that can instil hurt or upset.
+5. Stay alert to triggering language.
+When speaking to a suicidal friend or someone grieving a loss from suicide, try to stay away from trigger words such as ‘commit suicide’ or ‘stigma’ that can instil hurt or upset.

 Learn more